 For the first few months in particular, the team was working late every night and every weekend, and that clearly wasn't sustainable.
 Of course there are moments of conflict and moments of frustration, but I think everybody understands the importance of what we are doing.
 That's what has kept everyone going more than anything.
 The reality is that you can have a long career in this industry and not have a chance to contribute to a program that's as important as this one, with its potential impact on so many patients.

 Everybody recognised very quickly that this was such an unusual, unique circumstance.
 One of the things that makes this company special is that everyone really believes in this mission of trying to bring transformative medications to patients with unmet medical needs.
-It's hard to argue that there's more pressing medical need right now in the world than COVID-19.

 I come from a small company background where I'm used to doing things a bit differently, with a little more flexibility, occasionally cutting a few corners to get things done.